franktraining/gitclass2025/README.md

-I am muzaffar , i work with this team
+I am muzaffar , i work with this team.

+I'm makin some changes.